ryzokuken/mf2-docs/guide-v2.md

 #### Function calls

-i18n functions such as common formatters can be called as functions within expressions using the following syntax, with the input followed by the function call and finally the options.
+i18n functions such as common formatters can be called as functions within expressions using the following syntax, with the operand followed by the function name and finally the options.

 **EXAMPLE**
 ```